Hrithik06/JavaScript/01_basics/Notes.md

     7.BigInt (ES11):
         Represents large integers that cannot be represented by the Number type.
         The range is practically unlimited and depends on available memory.

+# Stack and Heap
+Refer stack-and-heap.md

+# Strings
+Using "+" for concatenating is not recommend now in JS.
+Use backticks (``).
+Backticks allow for 'string interpolation': We create placeholders, to inject values of variables.
+Backticks also allow for any operations to be done on these placeholder variables for eg: name.toUpperCase()